helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 extras: !!null "null"
 ```

-In the above, `!!str` tells the parser that `age` is a string, even if it looks
+In the above, `!!str` tells the parser that `age` is a string, even though its
-like an int.
-And `port` is treated as an int, even though it is quoted.
+value looks like an integer.
+And the tags for `pi`, `port`, `enable`, and
+`extras` tell the parser that these are float, integer, boolean, and null
+values respectively, even though they are quoted.

 ### Generating Scalars in Templates